retargeting/Shopify/README.md

 * A Retargeting account
 * A Shopify store

-### Installing Retargeting Application
+### Installing the Retargeting App
-to be added..
+To install Retargeting's App on your Shopify store go to https://apps.shopify.com/retargeting-tracker.
+After that, just press GET and you will be asked for permission.
+Press Install and you're up and running.
+All that's left to do is to make sure you Enable the App by going to it's settings, which are available via Apps - Installed Apps - Retargeting.biz.

 ### Configuration
-The extension’s settings are available via Apps - Installed Apps - Retargeting.biz.
+The app’s settings are available via Apps - Installed Apps - Retargeting.biz.
 * Setup Domain API Key
  * Go to your [Retargeting Account](https://retargeting.biz/admin)
  * Get the Domain API Key from Settings Page